64dB0y/Unified-forensic-Toolkit/README.md

 5. Run the script!
 sudo ./Forensic.bash

+## Requirements

+For Windows - you need to execute the terminal with Administrator privileges.
+For Linux -

 ## Usage

-Ensure that the steps are clearly numbered or bulleted for easy following.
-Check for any technical jargon that might be unclear to a general audience and clarify or simplify as needed.
+[Note: This section will contain numbered or bulleted steps to ensure clarity and ease of understanding for users.
+Technical jargon will be avoided or explained where necessary.]

 ## License

-Currently, Our Project uses MIT License
+Currently, our project is licensed under the MIT License.

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
-For detailed guidelines, please refer to our [CONTRIBUTING.md](https://github.com/S3xyG4y/I_HATE_LIVE_FORENSIC/blob/main/CONTRIBUTING.md).
+Contributions are what make the Open Source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated.** For detailed guidelines, please refer to ou [CONTRIBUTING.md](https://github.com/S3xyG4y/I_HATE_LIVE_FORENSIC/blob/main/CONTRIBUTING.md).